What is TurboBridge conferencing?

 How long will my recordings be available?

 The recordings will be available for 30 days after the conference call.
-You may download and save recordings for permanant storage.
+You may download and save recordings for permanent storage.
 You may delete a recording at any time, by logging into your conference bridge (using the Host a Call link) and clicking on the trash can icon next to the recording link.

 Can I dial-out to add a participant into an active conference call?